anmalkov/custom-authorization/README.md

 ```

 ### [Web.Mvc](./src/Web.Mvc)
-This project shows implementation of this solution for the ASP.NET Web application that is built using MVC.
+This project shows implementation of this solution for an ASP.NET Web application that is built using MVC.

-- Create a new authorization policy in [Program.cs](./src/Web.Mvc/Program.cs) file:
+- Create a new [authorization policy](https://learn.microsoft.com/aspnet/core/security/authorization/policies) in [Program.cs](./src/Web.Mvc/Program.cs) file:
   ```csharp
     options.AddPolicy("RequireAccessToSecret", policy => policy.RequireRole("AccessToSecret"));
   ```